 The following is an historical sketch from the St. John’s Reformed Church Golden Jubilee program of January 24-31, 1926: The early years of St. John’s church.

-The new sanctuary was finished in late 1952 and the first service held was on December 24, 1952, Christmas Eve.
-The dedication of the new sanctuary took place on March 22, 1953, and the church mortgage was burned in 1962.
+The new sanctuary was finished in late 1952 and the first service held was on December 24, 1952, 11 pm, Christmas Eve.
+The dedication of the new sanctuary took place on March 22, 1953, and the church mortgage for the new building was burned in 1962.

 Article from April, 1965 about the original St. John’s church building being razed.